 His driving force is to reach NC State students who want a regular way to consume in-depth news with a focus on storytelling.
 Like many students, he isn’t sure what will happen in the long term, but he commits to continuing through the current academic year.
 He would love for Praeci to gain the attention of more students, but it’s clear that this passion project has been successful already, not just as a portfolio of his work but as an impressive publication in its own right.

 Pape welcomes participation, feedback and interaction with listeners.
-He is currently seeking interview subjects who would like to share first-hand personal experience or analytical perspectives relating to discrimination or privilege, especially relating to personal identity; anyone who would like to participate should submit the online interest form.
+He is currently seeking interview subjects who would like to share a first-hand personal experience or analytical perspectives relating to discrimination or privilege, especially relating to personal identity; anyone who would like to participate should submit the online interest form.

 - Visit The Praeci Podcast.